 Bad bookkeeping affects your whole business.
 It keeps you from tracking and controlling your expenses.
 You won’t be able to make adjustments to be more effective if you can’t measure your costs.
 In this case, not knowing the state of his business, kept this owner from being able to budget and keep his costs under control.
 And his taxes would end up costing him more due to fines and fees.

 After I had reviewed his books, I started him on a new file to ensure that none of the problems from the old file were present.
 I also brought his books into the cloud where they would be easier to access and consistently backed up.
+You can use a tool like QuickBooks Online to do this for your own books as well.
 I taught him how to send the information to me so we could organize his books properly and categorize his expenses accurately.
 I also instituted monthly reviews to keep him aware of the state of his books and to help him make better decisions for his business.